Palatinate campaign

-The Palatinate campaign (30 August 1620 – 27 August 1623), also known as the Spanish conquest of the Palatinate or the Palatinate phase of the Thirty Years' War was a campaign conducted by the Imperial army against the Protestant Union in the Lower Palatinate, during the Thirty Years' War.
+The Palatinate campaign (30 August 1620 – 27 August 1623), also known as the Spanish conquest of the Palatinate or the Palatinate phase of the Thirty Years' War was a campaign conducted by the Imperial army of the Holy Roman Empire against the Protestant Union in the Lower Palatinate, during the Thirty Years' War.

 Background

-The Thirty Years War began in 1618 when the Protestant-dominated Bohemian Estates offered the Crown of Bohemia to Frederick of the Palatinate, rather than catholic Emperor Ferdinand II.
+The Thirty Years War began in 1618 when the Protestant-dominated Bohemian Estates offered the Crown of Bohemia to Frederick of the Palatinate, rather than Holy Roman Emperor Ferdinand II, a Catholic.
 Most of the Empire remained neutral, viewing it as an inheritance dispute, and the revolt was quickly suppressed.
 However, with neither Ferdinand nor Frederick prepared to back down, Imperial forces invaded the Palatinate; removal of a hereditary prince changed the nature and extent of the war.

-Other protestant powers became involved, among them James VI and I, king of England and Scotland, whose daughter Elizabeth was Frederick's wife.
+Other protestant powers became involved, among them king James, king of England and Scotland, whose daughter Elizabeth was Frederick's wife.
+In May 1620, king James of England decided to support toward Frederick V, his son-in-law, by allowing count Dohna, a Palatine envoy, to recruit volunteers at his own cost.
+The envoy started to levy around 10,000 bodies of London citizens, and appointed Horace Vere, 1st Baron Vere of Tilbury as commander.
 Protestant states within the Empire saw it as a threat, including external powers who held Imperial territories; Nassau-Dillenburg was a hereditary possession of the Dutch Prince of Orange, while Christian IV of Denmark was also Duke of Holstein.

-The war coincided with the end of the Twelve Years' Truce between the Dutch Republic and Spain, and provided an opportunity for France, who faced a series of Spanish-backed Huguenot rebellions.
+This escalation coincided with the end of the Twelve Years' Truce between the Dutch Republic and Spain, and provided an opportunity for the Kingdom of France, which faced a series of Spanish-backed Huguenot rebellions.
+The situation worsened for Ferdinand, when, during Frederick's ascension, Gabriel Bethlen of Hungary launched an anti-Habsburg campaign in Hungary in the name of the Protestant cause.
+Later, both Frederick V and Bethlen further communicated with Bohemian rebels to resist the Habsburg.

+The Spanish empire sent its Army of Flanders, consisting of roughly 20,000 personnel under the command of Don Ambrosio Spinola.
+In August 1620, Spinola entered the Lower Palatinate through Brussels, joining the Catholic campaign.